Continuous Certification Assessment Entry Pathway

 Diplomates with Both a Current Certificate and a Lapsed Certificate

-- Diplomates whose certificates have recently lapsed or who hold other ABS certificates may already have some of these items on file; go to My Continuous Certification to view your status.
+Diplomates whose certificates have recently lapsed or who hold other ABS certificates may already have some of these items on file and should visit their ABS portal home page for information on their status.

-- If you submitted reference forms within five years, they do not need to be resubmitted.
+If reference forms were submitted within five years, they do not need to be resubmitted.

-- All forms are currently available on the ABS website, and you may complete your outstanding requirements prior to assessment registration.
-While submission of materials is an entirely online process, the information you submit is subject to audit by the ABS.
+All forms are currently available on the ABS website, and diplomates may complete their outstanding requirements prior to assessment registration.
+While submission of materials is an entirely online process, the information submitted is subject to audit by the ABS.

-- Going forward, once you pass the first assessment, the CME requirement will change to 125 CME credits over five years with no self-assessment.
+Going forward, once a diplomate passes the first assessment, the CME requirement will change to 125 CME credits over five years with no self-assessment.

-- In order to continue meeting ABS certification requirements, you must be current with your annual fee payment.
-If you do not pay your annual fee in a given year during the five-year lapsed pathway period, you will not be able to register for that year's assessment and your enrollment in this pathway will be terminated.
+In order to continue meeting ABS certification requirements, diplomates must be current with their annual fee payment.
+If a diplomate does not pay their annual fee in a given year during the five-year lapsed pathway period, they will not be able to register for that year’s assessment and their enrollment in this pathway will be terminated.

 Readmission to Continuous Certification

-- If your ABS certificate expired prior to 2021, or if you miss or fail an assessment during the five-year period of the lapsed pathway, a traditional recertification exam will again be required to regain ABS certification for those who do not avail themselves of this pathway or who fail to meet requirements once enrolled.
+If a diplomate’s ABS certificate expired prior to 2022, or if they miss or fail an assessment during the five-year period of the lapsed pathway, a traditional recertification exam will again be required to regain ABS certification for those who do not avail themselves of this pathway or who fail to meet requirements once enrolled.

-For specific inquiries regarding this policy, or if you wish to gain access to the application for any of the Continuous Certification Readmission Examinations, please contact the Continuous Certification coordinator.
+For specific inquiries regarding this policy, or to gain access to the application for any of the Continuous Certification Readmission Examinations, please contact the Continuous Certification coordinator.